Time to Build: Will You Use a General Contractor or Manage the Project Yourself?

 You can see why the idea of control and saving money might motivate you to act as your own contractor on your home construction.
 But it is a substantial commitment, one that will most likely test your patience and research and management skills.
 So it comes at a cost.

-Footnote: The lead image (upper) in this article is a delightful two-story, four-bedroom, open-floor country house plan with gorgeous landscaping, a wrap-around porch, balcony and private deck.
-For more on this home, view: (Plan # 126-1132)
+Footnote: The lead image (upper) in this article is a delightful 2-story, 4-bedroom, open-floor Country style house with gorgeous landscaping, a wrap-around porch, a balcony, and a private deck.
+For more on this home, view: (Plan #126-1132)